 An aggregate of eight labor-market indicators that shows underlying trends in employment conditions.
 Data series: 1973 – present.

-The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
+The Employment Trends Index aggregates eight leading indicators of employment, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out “noise” to show underlying trends more clearly.

-The eight labor-market indicators aggregated into the Employment Trends Index include:
+The eight leading indicators of employment aggregated into the Employment Trends Index include:

 - Percentage of Respondents Who Say They Find “Jobs Hard to Get” (The Conference Board Consumer Confidence Survey®)